 What is the usual performance apparel?

-Usually all black, with a “splash” of colour or silver
+Usually all black, with a “splash” of colour.
+We wear white for our Christmas performances

 How many performances does the choir do each term?

-It can vary, but 3 to 5 performances per term is typical.
+It can vary, but at least 1 performance per term is typical.

 What sort of performances does the choir do?